lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 }
 ```

-The **iter** function above will receive an anonymous list and give back a *generator*
+The **iter** function above will receive an anonymous list and then gives back a *generator*
-function...
+function... generator?
 Well-minded, now we will see generators.

 ##### Coroutine: Generator #####

-Note: here, the generator definition is just for a function that return the next value (every
+Note: here, the generator definition is just for a function that returns the next value (every
 time that it's called), not as is usually called a *asymmetric coroutine without dedicated
-stacks* (that cares about if you will call **yield** out of their block / lexical scope).
+stacks* (which cares about if you will call **yield** out of its block / lexical scope).

 Reusing the **iter** example: